 Cajas National Park

 Cajas National Park lies less than an hour outside of Cuenca and is a popular escape for residents of the city.
 These highlands are dotted with lakes crowned by craggy peaks.
 Be aware: the weather in this park can be extreme and can change very quickly.
 A popular destination is the Hill of the Three Crosses – a memorial to travelers on the Camino del Garcia Moreno who died when attempting to camp in Cajas on their way down to the coast.
 This same spot also marks the continental divide for Ecuador, with rivers on one side feeding the great Amazon River and the other heading directly to the Pacific Ocean.
 Hiking and fishing opportunities are aplenty here – and if you’re willing to brave the cold, it’s a beautiful place to camp out in the wild.

 Yasuni National Park

-Yasuni National Park covers 2.4 million acres of Ecuador’s Amazon region, and is accessible only by plane or boat, with Coca the nearest major city.
-It lies in the far east of Ecuador along the border with Peru.
-The jungle here is home to over 1,400 species of mammals, reptiles, amphibians and birds.
+Yasuni National Park covers 2.4 million acres (9,712,455ha) of Ecuador’s Amazon region and is accessible only by plane or boat, with Coca being the nearest major city.
+It lies in the far east of Ecuador along the border with Peru – and the jungle here is home to over 1,400 species of mammals, reptiles, amphibians and birds.
 In order to visit, it’s important to make a reservation with one of a handful of lodges in the area.
 Most lodges offer trips to observe the park’s wildlife, which usually takes the form of some river travel and some hiking in through the rainforest.